 Prior to COVID, I visited the BMAG’s collection store where I found myself surrounded by ancient artefacts, ceramics, and even an old fire engine or two.
 I was particularly taken however, with paintings by John Frederick Lewis who created both realistic and highly stylised and exotic scenes from the Middle East and the Maghreb, including scenes of imaginary harems.
 Unlike many other Orientalist painters, Frederick’s women were always clothed, however the scenes are problematic in other ways.
 He imagined "the harem as a place of almost English domesticity, ... [where]... women's fully clothed respectability suggests a moral healthiness to go with their natural good looks" (Tromans, 135).
 The linking of Englishness and morality is itself problematic, and perpetuates the idea that Eastern women were primitive, immoral, and highly sexual.

 As part of this research, I would like to recreate a traditional Arabic majlis using elements of Frederick’s paintings, and look forward to continuing this work once it is safe to do so.

-Farwa Moledina’s Not Your Fantasy I is currently on display at Birmingham Museum and Art Gallery.
+Farwa Moledina 's Not Your Fantasy I is on display in the We are Birmingham exhibition at Birmingham Museum and art Gallery until 30th October 2022.